Deadly cobra on the loose in German town, 30 residents evacuated

 The man who owned the cobra kept another 20 snakes in his apartment, all of which have been confiscated by authorities.
 How and why he owned the animals is unclear.

-State lawmakers had in tried to enforce a law to ban people from keeping animals like venomous snakes, crocodiles, scorpions or big cats in 2014, according to the German public broadcaster Deutsche Welle.
+State lawmakers had in tried to enforce a law to ban people from keeping animals such as venomous snakes, crocodiles, scorpions or big cats in 2014, according to the German public broadcaster Deutsche Welle.
 But the legislation faced pushback and was eventually dropped.